Careers360 Logo

 Commensalism

-Commensalism is a kind of symbiosis where one organism gains or is favoured and the other is unaffected and has neither advantage or disadvantage.
-In commensalism, the organism that gains an advantage, often in the form of food, shelter or transportation has no negative impact on the host organism or may offer some minor service to the host organism.
-This invites a clear difference from mutualism, where both organisms benefit; parasitism where the predator benefits and the defend gains nothing; and amensalism where the defended gains is harmed but the defender is unharmed.
+In commensalism, the organism that gains an advantage, often in the form of food, shelter or transportation, has no negative impact on the host organism or may offer some minor service to the host organism.
+This invites a clear difference from mutualism, where both organisms benefit; parasitism, where the predator benefits and the defended gains nothing; and amensalism, where the defender is harmed, but the defender is unharmed.

-Some examples of commensal relationships are the barnacles that stick on the whales for transport, the epiphytes that grow on trees, some bacteria that just reside on the human skin without being parasitic.
+Some examples of commensal relationships are the barnacles that stick on the whales for transport, the epiphytes that grow on trees, and some bacteria that just reside on the human skin without being parasitic.
 Commensalism teaches people that the level of interdependence in the natural world is not rigid and that the influence two species can have on each other can be significantly different.

 Examples of Commensalism in Ecosystems